The Hash Ribbon

 The honest framing is that the Hash Ribbon detects something correlated with cycle lows — reduced realized network throughput, broadly — without requiring the cause to be miner capitulation in the strict economic sense.
 That is a feature for a cycle-bottom hunter and a bug for anyone reading the indicator as a pure miner-stress proxy.

-08The bare cross has explicit false positives.
+The bare cross has explicit false positives.
 Edwards flagged a January 2015 buy in his own article as the indicator's worst historical print — the cross fired before the cycle low and was followed by a substantial drawdown.
 A December 2019 cross “produced the lowest returns recorded” for the indicator before COVID compressed any recovery; Onesafe's review keeps the wording verbatim (Onesafe, 2024).
-An August 2022 cross fired weeks before the FTX collapse rather than after the cycle low.
-Edwards's full two-step would have excluded the 2015 print and softened the others; the bare cross plotted here catches all three.
+That 2019 cross sits on Capriole's filtered list but is not captured by this page's bare-cross detection — our signals jump from May 2019 straight to June 2020.
+An August 2022 cross fired roughly three months before the FTX collapse rather than after the cycle low.
+Edwards's full two-step would have excluded the stray 2012 print and softened the others; the bare cross plotted here catches the 2012 and 2022 prints.

 The cause can be non-canonical.
 The May–July 2021 hash-rate collapse was a geographic relocation event, not miner economics.
 The recovery upcross still fired and the trade still worked, but the reason had nothing to do with marginal miners going broke.
 Treat the indicator as a cycle-low coincidence detector, not a strict miner-capitulation reading.